 The qm.ini files had been altered and the LogPath entries were removed.

 After making the change to qm.ini LogPath, the queue manager failed to start because S0000001.log was not available.
 The log file was present and the permissions appeared to be correct, but it seemed to be corrupted.

 Edit the qm.ini file and specify the correct LogPath.

 If the queue manager fails to start and you suspect a corrupted log file, then do the following:

 Here are the steps to follow to recover from the damaged log file(s) in /var/mqm/log/qmgrname/active.
 The queue manager is referred to as TESTQMGR.

-Note: This command may not completely run and it may produce error messages.
+dltmqm TESTQMGR Note: This command may not completely run and it may produce error messages.
 This is OK.
-At the end of this command there are 3 places to check to make sure everything is cleaned up from TESTQMGR and if it did not then you will need to manually remove
+At the end of this command there are 3 places to check to make sure everything is cleaned up from TESTQMGR and if it did not then you will need to manually remove what is left.

 There should not be a directory under /var/mqm/qmgrs by the name of TESTQMGR as it should have been renamed to TEST.OLD.

 In /var/mqm/log there should not be a directory name TESTQMGR.
 If there is a directory left there, from /var/mqm/log issue the command rm -rf TESTQMGR to remove the old logs.